29th MARCH 2016 - 4th APRIL 2016

 If you fly via Oslo, you need to pick up your hold baggage there, and go through the whole booking in and security process again for the onward domestic flight.
 It might make a difference when considering potential connecting flights.

-A window seat on the plane gave good views over Norway, mountainous in large parts, vast snow fields starting to melt and the ice on the large lakes were already showing large cracks.
+A window seat on the plane gave good views over Norway, mountainous in large parts, vast snow fields starting to melt and the ice on the large lakes were already showing cracks.

 A glow in the horizon on the aircrafts approach to Kirkenes after dusk gave some optimism that the Northern Lights were a possibility.